allemanfredi/personal-website/src/content/featured/Pegasus/index.md

   - iotajs-injection
   - react
   - google-chrome-extension
-  - iota-mam
 show: 'true'
 ---

-Pegasus is an extension for Google Chrome developed by myself that implements a wallet for IOTA.
-This wallet also injects the IotaJS library into the content script of each page.
-This mechanism makes it possible for developers to interact directly with libraries, without posing the problem of how to keep the seed safe.
+Pegasus is a Browser extension that implements a wallet for the IOTA cryptocurrency.
+In addition, Pegasus injects the iotajs library allowing developers to interact with IOTA Tangle without paying attention on how to keep the seed safe.
-Moreover it allows to monitor MAM Channel thanks MAM Explorer.